DworkinLab/DworkinLab.github.io/people.md

 **Mariam Abass:** Is a MSc student.
 Mariam is interested in the relationship between the extent of sexual size dimorphism and sex-biased gene expression.
 She is also finishing some of her work Phylogenetic comparative analysis of sexual shape dimorphism among species of *Drosophila*.

+**Dania Daanish** Is an MSc student (co-supervised with Dr. Reuven Dukas) interested in the genetic basis of sociability in *Drosophila melongaster*.
+She used the GAL4/UAS System and RNA interference (RNAi) constructs to knockdown the expression of candidate sociability genes and observe subsequent changes to sociability.
+Besides research, Dania’s interests include eating food (particularly shawarma), hanging out with her cats, and reading books.

 ### Current Undergraduate students (independent projects)

 **Victoria Lyn** The contribution of stability in morphogen gradients on variation in wing shape.